-Sharing Indigenous culture in our classrooms is incredibly important, and it goes without saying that picture books and novels are a wonderful way to do this!
-Having a classroom library that features Indigenous stories goes a long way to helping our students learn about and respect different cultures and perspectives.
+Sharing First Nations culture in our classrooms is incredibly important, and it goes without saying that picture books and novels are a wonderful way to do this!
+Having a classroom library that features First Nations stories goes a long way to helping our students learn about and respect different cultures and perspectives.

 You may have read our recent post Sharing Indigenous Perspectives in Your Classroom | Things to Know.
 It highlights some fantastic information that all teachers should know when sharing Indigenous culture with their students.
 We chatted to Lesley Woodhouse from Indigenous organisation and our publishing partners Wingaru Education, and found her advice and help invaluable!
 You might like to check out these great NAIDOC Week resources from Wingaru Kids.